Apr 27, 2020 | Flooring America

 For centuries, cultures around the world have prized porcelain for its delicate shine, its silky-smooth texture, and its elegant, classical look.
 But today, porcelain’s uses go far beyond making dolls, decorations, or fine china.

 Tile has become one of the most popular materials for residential flooring, with thousands of homeowners across America choosing porcelain tile for their kitchens, bathrooms, or entry foyers.

-In this article, we’ll cover everything you need to know about installing a porcelain floor, including types of porcelain tiles, what porcelain tiles are made from, what to look for when purchasing porcelain flooring, and where to use porcelain tiles in your home.
+We’ll cover everything you need to know about installing a porcelain floor, including types of porcelain tiles, what porcelain tiles are made from, what to look for when buying porcelain, and which rooms to use porcelain tiles in your home.

 Not all porcelain types of tiles have the same characteristics, which makes it important to choose carefully.
-Porcelain tile is available in several different varieties, with three of the most common including wall tile, floor tile, and mosaics.
+Porcelain tile is available in several different varieties, with three of the most common including wall tile, floor tile, and mosaic wall tiles.

 Porcelain wall tile is perfect for showers, bathroom walls, or even great for a fun accent wall in a living room.
 Wall tiles come in such a variety of designs that the design possibilities are endless.
 Porcelain tiles can mimic wood or stone with exceptional realistic visuals perfect for wall installations.

 Porcelain floor tile is very popular due to its waterproof and pet-proof capabilities.
 It is an extremely durable flooring type.
 All durability aside, porcelain floor tile is diverse in design helping you achieve the bathroom or kitchen of your dreams!

 Mosaics are small pieces of porcelain tile laid out in a pattern on a mesh backing.
 The mesh backing keeps the design intact for installation.
 Mosaic tiles are eye-catching by design and are perfect for applications such as kitchen backsplashes or accent strips in showers.